Me: Is it a different kind of tomato?

 foods rich in vitamin C helps body develop resistance against

-infectious agents and scavenge harmful, pro-inflammatory free radicals.- The
+infectious agents and scavenge harmful, pro-inflammatory free radicals.

 fruit is good in many